signalfx/integrations/collectd-mysql/README.md

 The value of “Database” in the _block declaration_ (`<Database foo>`) indicates the value of the  `plugin_instance` dimension that will be recorded for this database.
 The value of “Database” within the block (`Database "my_database"`) indicates the `db_name` of the MySQL database to monitor using this configuration.

 To illustrate the difference between these two uses of "Database", the example configuration given in [10-mysql.conf](https://github.com/signalfx/integrations/tree/master/collectd-mysql/10-mysql.conf) directs collectd to collect metrics for three total MySQL databases: the databases named `mysql_one` and `mysql_two` on host 10.128.8.2, and the database named `mysql_one` on host 10.128.8.3.

+#### Note: Monitoring a MySQL environment that is configured for replication
+If you have configured MySQL to use replication you may want to collect information relevant to the performance and status of your master and/or slave nodes.
+This can be achieved by utilizing the `MasterStats`, `SlaveStats`, and `SlaveNotifications` options as described in [10-mysql.conf](https://github.com/signalfx/integrations/tree/master/collectd-mysql/10-mysql.conf)

 ### USAGE